CowZix/website/content/recipes/mapo.md

 1. Seperate green onions into greens and whites.
 Mince the whites and them add them to a bowl and slice greens and set aside for garnish.
 2. Cut tofu into bite sized cubes and set aside.
+3. Fry pork or shitake mushrooms until lightly browned.
-3. Fry doubanjiang in oil until the oil is stained a beautful red color and very fragrant.
+4. Fry doubanjiang in oil until the oil is stained a beautful red color and very fragrant.
-4. Add garlic, garlic whites, and ginger and fry for about 30 seconds.
+5. Add garlic, garlic whites, and ginger and fry for about 30 seconds.
-5. Add soy sauce, stock, shaoxin, gochugaru, hot chili powder, and douchi and bring to a simmer.
+6. Add soy sauce, stock, shaoxin, gochugaru, hot chili powder, and douchi and bring to a simmer.
-6. Add tofu to pan and let simmer, carefully flipping the tofu every 5 minutes.
+7. Add tofu to pan and let simmer, carefully flipping the tofu every 5 minutes.
-7. Let reduce until the sauce barely starts to thicken.
+8. Let reduce until the sauce barely starts to thicken.
-8. Mix equal parts cornstrach and water to form a slurry to further thicken the sauce.
+9. Mix equal parts cornstrach and water to form a slurry to further thicken the sauce.
 Mix the slurry in until the sauce thickens to about the consitency of a watery barbaque sauce.
-9. Remove from heat and serve garnished with onion greens and sesame oil.
+10. Remove from heat and serve garnished with onion greens and sesame oil.